GrowHax/Hanamuke/「HANAMUKEのドキュメンテーション」.md

 -- Example usage:
 Log("Hello There")
 ```
-This will print "Hello There" on to the console.
+This will print "Hello There" on to the game's console.

 ---